PaulLeCam/react-leaflet/docs/Getting started.md

 ## Leaflet setup

 If you are not familiar with Leaflet, make sure you read its [quick start guide](http://leafletjs.com/examples/quick-start.html) before using this library.
-You will need to add its CSS to your page to render the map properly.
+You will notably need to add its CSS to your page to render the map properly, and set the height of the `<Map>` container.

 All components are React wrappers for Leaflet elements and layers, they need a map instance and therefore must be included in a top-level `<Map>` component.